 3. Track your income and expenses.

-Some people stick to the 50/30/20 rule, which could be a good starting point and can be altered to fit your lifestyle.
-The general guidelines are to spend no more than 50% on rent and necessities like bills, 30% on daily expenses and “fun” purchases, and saving the remaining 20%.
+Some people stick to the 50/30/20 rule — a good starting point that can be altered to fit your DIY lifestyle.
+The general rule is to spend no more than 50% on rent and necessities (like bills), 30% on daily expenses and “fun” purchases, then save the remaining 20%.